There’s nothing better than kicking back after a long day and watching some TV, is there?

-With ESPN + you can get access to live games and events, films, and more.
-If you’re a sports fan, this is one for you!
+With ESPN +, you can get access to live games and events, films, and more with regional sports networks.

-Formerly AT&T TV Now, you can use DIRECTV to stream TV, sports, news, movies, and more through this service.
+Formerly AT&T TV Now, you can use DIRECTV Stream to stream live TV, regional sports networks, news, movies, and more through this service.

-If you are looking for something that is pretty much the same as normal cable, this is it.
+If you’re looking for something that is pretty much the same as normal cable, DIRECTV Stream is it.